Multifactor Productivity: Multifactor productivity measures are derived by dividing an index of real

 other sources.
 Hours of all persons in an industry are treated as homogeneous and are directly

-For air transportation, annual estimates are based on monthly data from BTS.
-For line-haul railroads,
+For air transportation, annual labor input estimates are based on monthly employment data from DOT

 Intermediate Purchases Input: The index of intermediate purchases is a Törnqvist index of separate

 quantities of materials, purchased services, fuels, and electricity consumed by each industry.
 Except for